Thuja plicata: Timber

 The soft red-brown timber has a tight, straight grain and few knots.
 It is valued for its distinct appearance, aroma, and its high natural resistance to decay, being extensively used for outdoor construction in the form of posts, decking, shingles, and siding.
 It is commonly used for the framing and longwood in lightweight sail boats and kayaks.
-In larger boats it is often used in sandwich construction between two layers of epoxy resin and/or fibreglass or similar products.
+In larger boats it is often used in sandwich construction between two layers of epoxy resin and/or fiberglass or similar products.
 Due to its light weight – 390 to 400 kg/m3 dried – it is about 30% lighter than common boat building woods, such as mahogany.
 For its weight it is quite strong but can be brittle.
 It glues well with epoxy resin or resorcinol adhesive.

 Its light weight, strength, and dark, warm sound make it a popular choice for guitar soundboards, particularly among European guitar builders such as Lowden and Furch.

 Western redcedar wood is export-restricted in the United States.
 The tree is highly allergenic and woodworkers or loggers who work with it may have adverse reactions, including the development of occupational asthma, exacerbation of existing asthma, reduction of lung function, and eye irritation.
 Approximately 5% of workers are allergic to western redcedar.
 The US Occupational Safety and Health Administration has set a permissible exposure limit for western redcedar dust of 2.5 mg/m3 as a time-weighted average over eight hours.